flexdash/node-red-flexdash/README.md

   - The subflow "template" is represented by a type=subflow node.
   - A node type `subflow:<subflow node id>` is created for each subflow.
   - Subflow instance nodes are of that type
-  - For each node in a subflow "template" a new node in instantiated on deploy, its `._alias` has the ID of the node "template".
+  - For each node in a subflow template a new node is instantiated on deploy, its `._alias` has the ID of the node template.
-  - The "template" nodes are not instantiated in the runtime, they remain solely as configs, i.e., no constructor gets called.
+  - The template nodes are not instantiated in the runtime, they remain solely as configs, i.e., no constructor gets called.